← All Articles

 May 2026·7 min read

-When Salesforce booked Dr. Fei-Fei Li for Dreamforce 2024, her $85,000 speaking fee represented just 60% of the total cost.
-Travel, production requirements, content licensing, and extended marketing commitments pushed the real investment to $142,000.
+When organizations book high-profile AI speakers, the speaking fee often represents only a portion of the total investment.
+Travel requirements, production specifications, content licensing, and extended marketing commitments can push the real cost significantly higher than the initial quote.
 This scenario plays out repeatedly across enterprise events as AI speakers command premium rates and complex contract terms that catch even seasoned event planners off guard.

 Premium Travel and Accommodation Requirements